rangamaniv/Global-deaths-other-than-diseases/README.md

 ##### Time series decomposition to analyze the trend, seasonality, cycle, and noise in the data, Testing for Stationarity(using the Dickey-Fuller test) and Autocorrelation.
 ##### Tried forecasting using the ARIMA model but received errors.
 Need to try another model like Prophet for a successful forecast.
 ### Visualizations
 #### Visualizations were created in Tableau.
-The link to the storyboard can be found here:https://public.tableau.com/app/profile/rangamani.varadachary/viz/Exercise6_7GlobalDeathsotherthandiseasesStoryboard/GlobaldeathsStoryboard?publish=yes
+The link to the storyboard can be found here: [Global deaths other than diseases](https://public.tableau.com/app/profile/rangamani.varadachary/viz/Exercise6_7GlobalDeathsotherthandiseasesStoryboard/GlobaldeathsStoryboard?publish=yes)